 Purpose: Every five years the LRTP should be updated as required by 23 Code of Federal Regulations 450.322.
 This task supports the updates as well as necessary amendments to the plan.
 The plan is to be consistent with current and forecasted trends.
 Florida is in air quality attainment and therefore only requires the five-year review period.
 This task includes consultant use and management.
-The 2050 LRTP will begin in FY 2025.
+The 2050 LRTP will begin in FY 2025 with the Scope of Services and Public Participation Plan, and the development of the LRTP continuing into FY 2026.
+The 2050 LRTP Steering Committee will be formed and meet regularly under this task.

 Previous Work: The Annual Roadway Capacity Status Reports were published.
 Staff attended Task Force meetings and conference calls.
-The 2045 LRTP was finalized during the previous UPWP cycle including the Congestion Management Process, Needs Plan, and Cost Feasible Plan.
-The 2045 LRTP Final Report was adopted in June of 2021.
-Two amendments and two modifications were approved since adoption.
+The 2045 LRTP was amended once during the previous UPWP cycle.